javilian98/cyberguards-frontend/README.md

 ## Running Unit Tests:

+1. Make sure you are in the cyberguards-frontend directory
-1. Install node_module dependencies by running the command if you haven't:
+2. Install node_module dependencies by running the command if you haven't:

 ```
 npm install
 ```

+3. Make sure you are in the cyberguards-frontend directory
-2. To run the tests, run the following command:
+4. To run the tests, run the following command:

 ```
 npm run test